assist-iot/data_integrity_verification/README.md

 exit
 ```
 It returns resource is busy, but it gets cleaned.
-Back to the hlf-helm fodler:
+Back to the data_integrity_verification fodler:
 ```
 kubectl delete pod inspect
 ```